 David Aaron Carpenter

-Director of Artistic Planning of the Salomé Chamber Orchestra, David Aaron Carpenter holds a B.A. from Princeton University in Politics.
+Director of Artistic Planning of the Salomé Chamber Orchestra and its Treasurer, David Aaron Carpenter holds a B.A. from Princeton University in Politics.
 Internationally acclaimed as one of the finest musicians in the world, he is a viola soloist who has received the most prestigious awards in the field: the 2010 Avery Fisher Career Grant and the 2011 Leonard Bernstein Award.
 Mr. Carpenter often performs as soloist with Salome and will continue to do so in the 2011-2012 Season.

 Yanni Claude Burton